What Is An RC Quadrocopter

-The RC quadrocopter, also called the quadcopter, quadricopter, quadrotor, and unfortunately drone; all fall into the classification of multi-rotor RC aircraft.
+The RC quadrocopter, also called the quadcopter, quadricopter, quadrotor, and of course drone; all fall into the classification of multi-rotor RC aircraft.

 There is no single large collective pitch rotor or tail rotor that we are all used to seeing on a conventional RC helicopter.